Special Artist Contributions

 lessons from the creative souls who were inspired to play along the way

-Every now and then like minded musicians, friends, songwriters, vocalists and any manner of creative spirit come together in unanticipated fashion to explore a shared and energized focus.
+Every now and then like minded creative spirits come together in unanticipated fashion to explore a shared and energized focus.

-The tracks that follow take on that special meaning.
-The contributors didn't just chip in - they jumped in and put passionate intention on it ... they were drawn into the sound and took aim at a deeper musical connection.
+The tracks that follow demonstrate these special moments.
+The contributors didn't just chip in, they jumped in and put passionate intention on it.
+They were drawn into the sound and took aim at a deeper musical connection.
 Their contributions became part of the timeless connective tissue that made its mark here.

 In the spirit of sharing collaboratively produced music, and the lessons taught by the creative artists who have freely given their gifts - we present:

-We'll come clean on this piece right away, admitting it started as a four chord progression to work out the theme to Herbie Hancock's Maiden Voyage.
+We'll come clean on this piece right away, admitting it started as a jazz progression to work out the theme to Herbie Hancock's Maiden Voyage.
 That's where Dan was headed, until he decided to take the voyage elsewhere.

 Dano's Voyage is a classic Q&A between guitar and sax, captured in a pristine mix that goes long and evolves through multiple latitudes.

 Dan is a dedicated horn man, passionate about his jazz, generous with his craft.
 He contributed the horn work during the Singleton Sessions that follow below as well.

 From Canton, CT - welcome the gifted sax work of Dan O'Brien